 The trail on the Península de Quetrihue can be walked in a day.
 It's a round trip of about 6 to 8 hours.
 There's also the possability to take a boat to the end of the Peninsular to the Bosque Arrayanes and walk back.
 You can also do this in reverse but make sure you have purchased tickets in advance and be sure to leave enough time to walk the trail!

 |Ascent:||A few short sharp ascents some with steps|

 |Start / Finish||Bahia Quintupuray - 3km from center of Villa la Angostura|

 You can download a spanish version of the Nahuel Huapi National Parks info brochures:

 For the more adventerous the Aoneker map (scale: 1:60,000) for Villa la Angostura shows some of the trekking trails not described below.

-The Villa La Angostura Tourist Information office (Tel: 0294 4495941) in the main street (30 meters from the bus terminal) should be able to provide an information pamphlet with some short trails.
-A digital copy can bee seen by clicking on the images below:
+The Villa La Angostura Tourist Information office (Tel: 0294 4495941) in the main street (30 meters from the bus terminal) should be able to provide an information pamphlet with some short trails.: